- Stock:

 4. YakMux, 3 port NMEA0183 combiner (multiplexer) 3 input and 3 output ports + USB

-Set up is by USB connection to a PC using a serial interface program such as PuTTY.
+Set up is by USB connection to a PC using a serial interface program such as freeware PuTTY.
 Full user instructions sent with the Mux.

 The Mux default setting is: